tshepang/blog/content/misc/from Pelican to liquidluck.rst

 - There is no visible way, at least for the default theme, to subscribe to RSS feeds of individual Categories.
-- The text is a bit blurry with the default theme, while the other theme that is available, named `Octopress`_, is just too ugly to use.
+- The text is a bit blurry with the default theme, and none of `the other ones`_ are close to good-enough for my liking.
 - Background color for `<code>` text is too unusual, and results in an ugly look.
-Does not fit the general general them, so should be grey really, which would match with that of `<pre>` text.
+  It does not fit with the general general theme, so should be grey really, which would match with that of `<pre>` text.